Support the UW Seattle Black Opportunity Fund

 Yes, two or more people can be on an application for one project.

-• UW Seattle Black Student Union applied for funds to host a community-oriented speaker series and to create a space where Blackness is recognized and validated.
-This speaker series might cover a broad variety of topics including socioeconomic justice and abolition, environmental and healthcare disparities, allyship, and the impacts of Black culture.
-Providing a variety of voices and expert perspectives enriches the learning experience and builds stronger communities.
+- UW Seattle Black Student Union applied for funds to host a community-oriented speaker series and to create a space where Blackness is recognized and validated.
+This speaker series was open to all, and covered a broad variety of topics including socioeconomic justice and abolition, environmental and healthcare disparities, allyship, and the impact of Black culture.

-• Gardening Under a Microscope: A collaboration project with Basilica Bio and Black Star Farmers to transform the Garfield Community Center Garden into an organic food hub for the local community and a series of interactive educational presentations on historical policies, environmental hazards, and solutions.
+- Gardening Under a Microscope is a collaborative project with Basilica Bio and Black Star Farmers to transform the Garfield Community Center Garden into an organic food hub for the local community and a series of interactive educational presentations on historical policies, environmental hazards, and solutions.
 This project links community-based education, mentorship, and meaningful action in the community in an innovative and original way.

 Questions may be emailed to BOFUWS@UW.edu.